Do you need a morning routine checklist to finally set your day up for success?

 One of the biggest differences between successful and unsuccessful people is a great morning routine.

-Successful people like Oprah, Tony Robbins, Jeff Bezos, Bill Gates and tons of others own their morning.
+People like Oprah, Tony Robbins, Jeff Bezos, Bill Gates and tons of other highly successful people win their morning.
 They focus on themselves, their goals, aspirations, and intentions for the day.

 As Hal Elrod said, “If you win the morning, you win the day.
 But when you waste the morning you’re likely to waste the day.”